 - Energy efficient retrofits of the Council’s social housing stock to include solar

-- Expanding the County’s Green Routes and Cycle Network
+- Expand the County’s Green Routes and Cycle Network

 - Introduction of more electric vehicles into the Council’s fleet